Ceelog/phpdoc-en/src/set/mysqlinfo.md

 or <a href="/book/pdo.html#MySQL%20(PDO)" class="link">PDO_MYSQL</a>)
 must enable the mysqlnd library.

-For using the <a href="/ref/apc.html" class="link">APC</a> storage handler with PECL/mysqlnd\_qc 1.0 *APC 3.1.3p1-beta* or newer.
-PECL/mysqlnd\_qc 1.2 has been tested with *APC 3.1.13-beta*.
-The APC storage handler cannot be used with a shared build.
-You cannot use the PHP configuration directive *extension* to load the APC and PECL/mysqlnd\_qc extensions if PECL/mysqlnd\_qc will use APC as a storage handler.
-For using the APC storage handler, you have to statically compile PHP with APC and PECL/mysqlnd\_qc support into PHP.

 For using *MEMCACHE* storage handler: Use *libmemcache 0.38* or newer.
 PECL/mysqlnd\_qc 1.2 has been tested with *libmemcache 1.4.0*.